+Price/performance comparison.
 Below is a quick chart of how we compare versus SSDs in hybrid appliances and all-flash arrays.

 |Storage Type||Features||Dollar per GB||Dollar per IOPS||Latencies|